 Our discontinued operations consist of the WiMAX business, which was sold to EION on September 2, 2011.
 We completed the business transition with EION in fiscal 2012.
-The loss from discontinued operations decreased \$2.5 million and \$4.2 million, respectively, in the second quarter and first two quarters of fiscal 2013 compared with the same same periods in fiscal 2012.
-The loss incurred in the first two quarters of fiscal 2013 was primarily due to write-down of certain WiMAX deferred cost of sales that were not transferred to EION and certain expenses we incurred to support a remaining customer obligation.
-The loss in the first two quarters of fiscal 2012 included operating expenses we incurred to transition the business and a \$2.0 million loss on disposition of the WiMAX business.
+The loss from discontinued operations decreased \$2.3 million and \$6.5 million, respectively, in the third quarter and first three quarters of fiscal 2013 compared with the same periods in